-This paper proposes a new asset pricing model with COVID-19 disaster embedding workplace resilience and financial resilience to investigate and track the effect of firms' characteristics on asset pricing implications.
-The novelty of this paper is directly related to how it quantifies the consequences of exogenous COVID-19 crisis on dividend stream that affects asset prices depending on these two kinds of firms' resilience.
-It empirically proves the necessity of financial resilience and introduces the main elements to adopt appropriate corporate policies in pandemic-like crisis.
+This paper proposes a new asset pricing model with COVID-19 disaster embedding workplace resilience and financial resilience to investigate and track the impact of firms' characteristics on asset pricing implications.
+The novelty of this paper is directly related to how it quantifies the consequences of the exogenous COVID-19 crisis on the dividend stream that affects asset prices depending on these two kinds of firms' resilience.
+In other words, it clarifies how resilience practically contributes to the asset pricing and characterizes the resilience-heterogeneous equity premium, by providing tractable formulas, which is increasing in disaster probability.